COVID-19 reactivates several latent viruses – particularly in ME patients

 The study was financially supported by the Swedish Research Council, the Swedish Cancer Society and Linköping University.
 Some of the authors have financial interests in the Bragée Clinic.

-The article: Saliva antibody-fingerprint of reactivated latent viruses after mild/asymptomatic COVID-19 is unique in patients with myalgic encephalomyelitis/chronic fatigue syndrome, Eirini Apostolou, Muhammad Rizwan, Petros Moustardas, Per Sjögren, Bo Christer Bertilson, Björn Bragée, Olli Polo and Anders Rosén, (2022), Frontiers in Immunology, published 20 October 2022, DOI: 10.3389/fimmu.2022.949787
+The article: Saliva antibody-fingerprint of reactivated latent viruses after mild/asymptomatic COVID-19 is unique in patients with myalgic encephalomyelitis/chronic fatigue syndrome, Eirini Apostolou, Muhammad Rizwan, Petros Moustardas, Per Sjögren, Bo Christer Bertilson, Björn Bragée, Olli Polo and Anders Rosén, (2022), Frontiers in Immunology, published 20 October 2022, https://doi.org/10.3389/fimmu.2022.949787